born-2learn/born-2learn.github.io/_posts/2021-1-22-qosf-effect-of-entanglement-on-model-training.md

 ## Toy Model under study

 The Quantum Circuit automatically learns the parameters to generate a Bell State.
-We have used a very simple parameterized circuit and a manually coded SGD optimizer with MSE Cost function to analyse the effect of entanglement as the model trains and optimizes its parameter to come back to the bell state.
+We have used a very simple parameterized circuit and a manually an coded SGD optimizer with MSE Cost function to analyse the effect of entanglement as the model trains and optimizes its parameter to come back to the bell state.

 ![bell state](https://raw.githubusercontent.com/born-2learn/born-2learn.github.io/master/_posts/images/qosf/bell_state.png)